droptica/docker-console/README.rst

 **Adding Project Aliases**
 ==========================

-docker-drupal application allows for defining project aliases like in drush.
+docker-console application allows for defining project aliases like in drush.
 In alias configuration there is only project wrapper path configuration.
 This path should be absolute.

 |

 Alias files have to be placed in::

-    ~/.docker_drupal/aliases/
+    ~/.docker_console/aliases/

 folder.
 This folder is automatically created during installation.
 You can place here as many aliases files as you need, with any number of aliases in each file.